-- ACHSCP.
-The CC is active in discussions with ACHSCP to ensure the ACHSCP is aware of current local issues.
+2. ACHSCP.
+In the past the CC has been active in discussions with ACHSCP to ensure management is aware of current local issues.
 One issue is the future provision of GP services with the increase in housing (Countesswells, Oldfold and Friarsfield) and the proposed development of more accommodation for the elderly.
-The CC was represented on the WLLG but the recent change of structure of the developing Partnership organisation and the consequent interruption of engagement are of great concern as these could be detrimental to effective local influence.
+The recent change of structure of the Partnership organisation and the consequent interruption of direct engagement are of great concern as these could be detrimental to effective local influence.

 Community Council Objectives

-- To stay involved positively in the changing ACHSCP engagement structure.
+1. To stay involved positively in the changed community engagement structure.

-- To influence as much as possible the format of South Locality consultation so that the particular issues of the CBM community receive the appropriate priority and attention of the ACHSCP professionals.
+3. To obtain a seat on the ACHSCP Strategic Planning Group to ensure that particular issues of the CBM community receive the appropriate priority and attention of the ACHSCP professionals.

 Views are specifically invited on the following:

 - Are there gaps in local health and social care provision?